rb58853/fastauth-api/README.md

         return {"service": "master health that need master token", "status": "healthy"}
 ```

-`set_auth(app)` applies the middleware and the routers required for issuing and verifying tokens according to the configuration.
+`auth.set_auth(app)` applies the middleware and the routers required for issuing and verifying tokens according to the configuration.

 [see more examples](./examples/EXAMPLES.md)